 December 9, 2013

-12/9: Nearly Seven in Ten Americans Not Optimistic about Federal Budget Deal
+12/9: Nearly Seven in Ten Americans Not Optimistic About Budget Deal

 Despite signals from lawmakers that a budget deal may be struck before the next deadline, many Americans aren’t holding their breath that an agreement will be reached.
 68% of adults nationally do not think President Barack Obama and the Republicans in Congress will have a meeting of the minds before time runs out.
 28% say they will reach an agreement, and 4% are unsure.
 Almost identical proportions of registered voters share these views.